 - 12 oz dark chocolate (we used 72%)

 - 1 can (13.5 fl oz) full fat coconut milk

-- Use a sharp knife to chop dark chocolate into small shards.
-If using chocolate chips, you can skip this step.
+- Meanwhile, chop your dark chocolate into shards with a sharp knife.
+If you're using chips, you can skip this step.

 - Category: Dessert

 - Cuisine: American

 Keywords: chocolate peanut butter tart